kiramclean/blog/resources/blog/reading/2020-09-02-the-life-you-can-save.md

 For a list of the charities that are most effective at doing that, see [Give Well](https://www.givewell.org/charities/top-charities), or the "Best Charities" list on the [book's own website](https://www.thelifeyoucansave.org/).
-Many of the top charities are based in the USA or UK, so if you're in Canada, you can make tax-advantaged donations through [RC Forward](https://rcforward.org/).
-For a deeper dive or clarification of anything I wrote about here, the [book is available for free as e-book or audiobook](https://www.thelifeyoucansave.org/the-book/).
+Many of the top charities are based in the USA or UK, so if you're in Canada like me, you can make tax-advantaged donations to these organisations through [RC Forward](https://rcforward.org/) to maximize your impact.
+For a deeper dive or clarification of anything I wrote about here, the [book is available for free as an e-book or audiobook](https://www.thelifeyoucansave.org/the-book/).
 I'm beginning to evaluate the changes I need to make in my own life, and hope you'll do the same.